MinoEng/FROST-Server-OGC-Demo/README.md

 Test the instance by opening the Web-UI/debug-localhost.html file in a browser.
 Use the index.html file if you're installing it on a server.

 ## Author
-This Github repository was created by Minos Engstroem in 2025.
+This Github repository was created by Minos Engström in 2025.